-The Department of Social and Health Services (DSHS) transforms lives by connecting children, adults, and families to the resources and opportunities that help them reach their full potential.
+The Department of Social and Health Services (DSHS) partners with people to access support, care, and resources that help them reach their full potential.
 Although most ESA clients do not receive a cash grant, they may access other foundational supports such as food assistance, work-related support services, assistance with child support, or medical coverage.
 A family crisis or change in the economy, even a small one, can force families into situations requiring assistance, whether it is the support of a cash grant, help with child support, or temporary assistance to avoid losing housing.
 The following pages provide a brief description of ESA programs.
 In order to learn more about a particular program's caseload, client demographics, expenditures, and program details, please see the corresponding full-length chapter.